wtfiwtz/headstart/src/generators/concerns/README.md

 # Generator Concerns

-This directory contains the concerns (modules) used by various generators in the Dwelling application.
+This directory contains the concerns (modules) used by various generators in the HeadStart application.
 Each concern is responsible for a specific aspect of the generation process.

 ## Structure